 “The more you know the less you carry” Mors Kochanski

 Probably the most pushed product in the survival niche.
 Water filters/purifiers only have a limited amount of uses.
 That’s why boiling water in a pot is the way to go for long term water treatment.
-Not treating water is also a viable option in remote wilderness areas.
+Not treating water is also a possibility in remote wilderness areas.
+(In our risk averse-allergic to liability society, everyone in a position of authority will say this is a no-no)

 Water filters need to be handled in a particular way otherwise treated water can be polluted by a single drop.
 If you are drinking water from an urban area or downstream from agricultural runoff it is a good idea to have a good filter.